-Pulses shorter than 100 fs suffer dispersion effect as the light travels through a microscope system.
+Pulses shorter than 100 fs suffer dispersion effects as the light travels through a microscope system.
 Pulses that are too long (typically longer that 300 fs), do not generate a detectable non-linear response.
 The Chromacity 1040 laser system delivers pulse durations as short as 100 fs which make it ideally suited to all types of two-photon imaging techniques.

 The high average power that the Chromacity Spark 1040 delivers (up to 2.5 W), can benefit a wide range of applications.
 For microscopy, the laser light can be split between more than one microscope setup.
 For pumping optical parametric oscillators or driving other non-linear processes (e.g. SHG, THz generation, super-continuum generation/four-wave mixing) the Spark 1040 is an ideal solution.

 Our patent pending technology has been engineered into a compact footprint, making these lasers suitable, for even the smallest work environment.
 With a footprint the size of a sheet of A4 paper, the Spark 1040 can replace traditional ultrafast systems and free up valuable space on a lab bench.

-Machined from a single block of high-grade aluminum, the Chromacity Spark has been designed specifically to deliver ultrashort pulses with an outstanding level of reliability.
+Machined from a single block of high-grade aluminium, the Chromacity Spark has been designed specifically to deliver ultrashort pulses with an outstanding level of reliability.
 This has been brought about, in part, by fully integrating the pump source, and removing the need for water cooling.

 An intuitive web-based user-interface allows for easy control of the Spark.
 This relaxes the constraints of having to be near the laser system to use it.
 We can provide femtosecond and picosecond variants, and alter pulse repetition frequencies depending on specific needs.